-And what better celebrity to keep an eye on during these months than Lady Gaga, a true powerhouse whose achievements go from redefining pop music to stealing the spotlight at the biggest film festivals, and most recently, organizing world-class charity events from her home.
+Lady Gaga is a true powerhouse whose achievements go from redefining pop music to stealing the spotlight at the biggest film festivals.

-The singer, which has recently released what’s bound to be one of the hit tracks of the summer, Rain on Me, in collaboration with Ariana Grande, has made some notable real estate purchases throughout the years.
+The singer has made some notable real estate purchases throughout the years.
 But which of her million-dollar buys does Lady Gaga call home?
 Let’s find out.

 Lady Gaga’s house in Malibu – her ‘gypsy palace’